Zimbabwe Rhodesia: Government of Zimbabwe Rhodesia

-Legislative branch
+Legislative Branch

-House of Assembly

 Of the 100 members of the House of Assembly, 72 were "common roll" members for whom the electorate was every adult citizen.
 All of these members were black Africans.
 Those on the previous electoral roll of Rhodesia (due to education, property and income qualifications for voter rolls) elected 20 members; although this did not in theory exclude non-whites, very few black Africans met the qualification requirements.
 A delimitation commission sat in 1978 to determine how to reduce the previous 50 constituencies to 20.
 The remaining eight seats for old voter role non-constituency members were filled by members chosen by the other 92 members of the House of Assembly once their election was complete.
 In the only election held by Zimbabwe Rhodesia, Bishop Abel Muzorewa's United African National Council (UANC) won a majority in the common-roll seats, while Ian Smith's Rhodesian Front (RF) won all of the old voter roll seats.
 Ndabaningi Sithole's Zimbabwe African National Union (ZANU) won 12 seats.

-Senate

 The Senate of Zimbabwe Rhodesia had 40 members.
 Ten members each were returned by the old voter roll members of the House of Assembly and the common roll members, and five members each by the Council of Chiefs of Mashonaland and Matabeleland.
 The remaining members were directly appointed by the President under the advice of the Prime Minister.

-Executive branch
+Executive Branch

-President

 The President of Zimbabwe Rhodesia was elected by the members of the Parliament, sitting together.
 At the election on 28 May 1979, Josiah Zion Gumede of the United African National Council (UANC) and Timothy Ndhlovu of the United National Federal Party (UNFP) were nominated.
 Gumede won by 80 votes to Ndhlovu's 33.

-Prime Minister

 Starting with 51 seats out of 100, Abel Muzorewa of the UANC was appointed as Prime Minister, and also appointed Minister of Combined Operations and Defence.
 He formed a joint government with Ian Smith, the former Prime Minister of Rhodesia, who was a Minister without Portfolio.
 Muzorewa also attempted to include the other African parties who had lost the election.
 Rhodesian Front members served as Muzorewa's ministers of justice, agriculture, and finance, with David Smith continuing in the role of Minister of Finance, while P. K. van der Byl, the former Minister of Defence, serving as both Minister of Transport and Minister of Power and Posts.